You know the routine. You pick up their lead, say the ‘W’ word and their tail starts wagging so fast they might just take off!

-These dog walks cover the diverse landscapes of Cornwall, Devon, Somerset, Dorset, Wiltshire and Gloucestershire, taking in beaches, forests, National Parks, sweeping valleys and natural wonders.
-Take a look at our favourite dog walks in the South West to find a brilliant place to walk your dog near you.
+These dog walks cover the diverse landscapes of Cornwall, Devon, Somerset, Dorset, Wiltshire and Gloucestershire, taking in beaches, forests, national parks, sweeping valleys and natural wonders.
+Take a look at a few of the best dog walks in the South West to find a brilliant place to walk your dog next time you visit.

-Dog-friendly for the whole year with no restrictions, this stunning stretch of sand and sea is ideal for a summer stroll or bracing blustery walk in winter.
-Your pooch will love the freedom of exploring so much space, and you get to enjoy the soft sand between your toes and the relaxing sounds of the sea lapping against it.
+Dog-friendly for the whole year with no restrictions, this stunning stretch of sand and sea is ideal for a summer stroll or bracing blustery walk in winter; take to the shores any time of year for a delightful dog walk in the South West.
+Your pooch will love the freedom of exploring so much space, and you get to enjoy the soft sand between your toes and the relaxing sounds of the sea lapping against the shore.

 Dog walks in Devon

 Watermouth Bay Beach near Ilfracombe

 The beaches of Ilfracombe in North Devon are all dog-friendly, all year round, making them ideal if you find yourself in the area on holiday.
 Whilst many beaches can have restrictions for your pet pooch playing on the sand, this idyllic seaside town welcomes your crazy canine to splash in the sea to their wagging tail’s content.
 Walk the lengths of sand and shingle, revelling in the beautiful surroundings as your dog wears itself out on glorious beaches.

 Put your paws up after your beach walk at our dog-friendly cottages in North Devon.